 You can get the outlook for the coming season (that is, the very long range forecast) on the NIWA website.

 To get a weather forecast, you can go to New Zealand’s MetService website, where there are forecasts for larger centres (Invercargill, Queenstown and Wanaka are the only ones relevant for the TA South Island), but also rural forecasts for each province, and mountain forecasts covering Nelson Lakes National Park, Arthur’s Pass National Park, Canterbury High Country, and the Southern Lakes (Wakatipu to Hawea).
 If you are really into weather forecasting you can go to the very techy MetVuw site where there are satellite maps, radar maps, upper atmosphere readings, and forecast maps for up to ten days at regular intervals.
 There is also the amazing Norwegian forecasting service YR which seems as accurate as any produced in NZ.
 You can even type the name of a specific tramping hut into their search engine and get a forecast for that.
+No New Zealand weather site allows anything like that precision.
 There are apps for Met Service and YR that make getting a forecast easier than starting up your browser.
+The YR one is well worth it but the Met Service app has far fewer options than their website.
+Their Rural Weather app is slightly better, but really, as of April 2019, neither are worth having.
+Weather Watch is another to consider though.
+It has great rain and wind maps.

 Another source for weather forecasts is radio station RNZ, which broadcasts forecasts on the hour and have a long-range forecast at 1pm, as well as a mountain forecast at 4pm each day.
 Their FM frequency is 101, but you will only pick that up in population centres (Invercargill, Te Anau, Queenstown, Wanaka, Twizel, Tekapo, Nelson all have transmitters).
 Their AM frequencies vary over the country, but will penetrate greater distances.